JB060/rock-paper-scissors/README.md

 # Finished Product
 - The finished Rock-Paper-Scissors game is fully functional and responsive, providing a seamless user experience with an intuitive interface and real-time feedback.
 Screenshots and live demo links are available in the project repository.

+# Improvements
+- The game at the minute is functional, but lacks a theme, I would like to make the following improvements in the future to make the game a lot better for users:

+# Game Features
+## Game Modes:
+ - Single Player: Play against the computer.
+ - Multiplayer: Two players can play against each other on the same machine.
+ - Online Multiplayer: Implement online multiplayer functionality.

+ ### AI Enhancements:
+ - Difficulty Levels: Implement different difficulty levels by varying the computer’s strategy.
+ - Learning AI: Implement a learning algorithm where the computer improves its strategy based on past games.

+### Statistics:
+ - Score Tracking: Keep track of scores across multiple rounds.
+ - Game History: Display the history of moves and outcomes.

+### Gameplay Variations:
+ - Extended Choices: Include additional choices like Rock-Paper-Scissors-Lizard-Spock.
+ - Custom Rules: Allow users to create their own rules or variations.

 # Deployment
 - <strong>GitHub Pages</strong>